sanmaopep/web-bench/README.md

 ## 📖 Overview

 **Web-Bench** is a benchmark designed to evaluate the performance of LLMs in actual Web development.
 Web-Bench contains 50 projects, each consisting of 20 tasks with sequential dependencies.
 The tasks implement project features in sequence, simulating real-world human development workflows.
 When designing Web-Bench, we aim to cover the foundational elements of Web development: Web Standards and Web Frameworks.
 Given the scale and complexity of these projects, which were designed by engineers with 5-10 years of experience, each presents a significant challenge.
 On average, a single project takes 4–8 hours for a senior engineer to complete.
-On our given benchmark agent (Web-Agent), SOTA (Claude 3.7 Sonnet) achieves only 25.1\% Pass@1, significantly lower than SWE-Bench's Verified (65.4\%) and Full (33.8\%) scores (2025.4).
+On our given benchmark agent (Web-Agent), SOTA (Claude 3.7 Sonnet) achieves only 25.1\% Pass@1.

 The distribution of the experimental data aligns well with the current code generation capabilities of mainstream LLMs.
 ![pass@1](./docs/assets/pass-1.png)